Exotic Filipino Foods

 Not all that ribbits can be eaten.
 These are rice field frogs (palakang bukid).
 Skinned and either fried or cooked as adobo, it sure is something odd that is worth a try.
 If either one isn't your kind of a frog dish, stuff the bellies with ground meat of your choice if you don't prefer pork and deep fry it, a dish called batute.
 Batute is one of Philippine's deliciously strange dishes from Pampanga.

-4. Chicken Blood Anyone?
+4. Chicken Blood on Skewers

 5. Snails For A Treat